StephenMa88/go-web-hello-world/k8-golang/README.md

 ```
 kubectl create serviceaccount dashboard-admin-sa && kubectl create clusterrolebinding dashboard-admin-sa --clusterrole=cluster-admin --serviceaccount=default:dashboard-admin-sa
 ```
-3. Save token info to a file -> kubectl describe secret $(kubectl get secrets |grep dash |awk {'print $1}') > dash-token.txt
+2. Save token info to a file -> kubectl describe secret $(kubectl get secrets |grep dash |awk {'print $1}') > dash-token.txt
-4. Display the token -> cat dash-token.txt
+3. Display the token -> cat dash-token.txt
-5. Copy the token info and paste it into the browser and press Sign in
+4. Copy the token info and paste it into the browser and press Sign in

 ![image](https://user-images.githubusercontent.com/29349049/110834633-a01b3980-8252-11eb-8eef-92972955ba52.png)

-6. You have now successfuly finished deploying the dashboard
+5. You have now successfuly finished deploying the dashboard

 ![image](https://user-images.githubusercontent.com/29349049/110834822-e375a800-8252-11eb-81fc-f1339ea88406.png)

-7. We can now check in our code, but let's first check -> cd ~/project/go-web-hello-world/ && git status
+6. We can now check in our code, but let's first check -> cd ~/project/go-web-hello-world/ && git status
-8. Add all for posting to repo -> git add --all
+7. Add all for posting to repo -> git add --all
-9. Write a message for commit -> git commit -m "deployed dashboard UI and documented steps and saved token"
+8. Write a message for commit -> git commit -m "deployed dashboard UI and documented steps and saved token"
-10. Push the code to the REPO -> git push origin master
+9. Push the code to the REPO -> git push origin master
     1. Type in user and press enter
     2. Type in password and press enter

 ## Great Job Everyone!
+Hope you enjoyed this demo.